Looking to register with Spectrum Connect? Click here to complete the Enrolement and Consent Form.

 Remember, participation is always entirely voluntary, so if you are not happy with any of the study requirements, you are under no obligation to participate.

-As a member of Spectrum Connect, your details will be kept strictly confidential in a password protected database accessible only to the Spectrum Centre's Director, Associate Director, Research Secretary and a researcher nominated by the Director.
+As a member of Spectrum Connect, your details will be kept strictly confidential in a password protected database accessible only to the Spectrum Centre's Director, Associate Director, Spectrum Centre Co-ordinator and a researcher nominated by the Director.

 If you decide to participate in a study, we aim to present our findings at conferences and publish them in academic journals.
 However, individual participants will never be personally identified in these outputs.